YongjieX/YongjieX.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Yongjie Xue is a PhD candidate of computer science at the University of Nebraska-Lincoln.
-His research interests include autonomous driving, robotics.
-He also interests in software development.
+Hello!
+I am a graduate student of computer science at the University of Nebraska-Lincoln.
+I am a software developer, data professional, and a lifelong learner.
+I am passionate about working on impactful projects, plus an AI enthusiast.
+Research published in ICC and SEC.
+Outside of tech, I enjoy sports, reading, and movies with family and friends.
+Let's connect to navigate the dynamic world of computing together!

 {style="text-align: justify;"}